Skip to content

 For this gluten-free apple crisp, we took our original recipe and swapped out just a few ingredients to create the same irresistible taste in a more allergy-friendly dessert.
 Served warm with a big scoop of vanilla ice cream, it’s a fall staple that will have your guests begging for seconds!

-With just a few modifications, we turned standard apple crisp into a gluten free dessert that’s absolutely incredible.
-The best part is the ingredient list is simple and budget-friendly.
-Here it is:
+We turned standard apple crisp into a gluten free dessert that’s absolutely incredible.
+You will appreciate the ingredient list, which is simple and budget-friendly.

-• Baking powder is combined with gluten-free rolled oats to create a light and crunchy topping without the need for flour.
+• Baking powder is combined with gluten-free rolled oats to create a light and crunchy topping.

 • Brown sugar, cinnamon, and salt are used in conjunction with melted butter and added to the topping for warm flavors and a rich taste.
 You’ll also need a pinch of nutmeg and a dash of ground cloves for the filling.